cyberbotics/webots-doc/reference/nodes_chapter.md

 hide the overlay image from the `Display Devices` item in `Robot` menu.

 It is also possible to show the display image in an external window by double- clicking on it.
-After doing it, the overlay disappears and a new window pops up.
+After doing it, the overlay disappears and the new window pops up.
 Then, after closing the window, the overlay will be automatically restored.

 ### Display Functions